lockstockandbarrel/earth/docs/lesson6_ucs4.md

 Perhaps you are going to use the value as a stream of bytes representing utf-8 characters.
-In that case you may be able to use the string without converting it to the suported UCS-4 internal representation used by Fortran.
+In that case you may be able to use the string without converting it to the supported UCS-4 internal representation used by Fortran.

 But if that is not the case, how will you convert the UTF-8 bytes to UCS-4?